LinosM/work_day_cheduler/README.md

 ## Overview

-A simple calandar application that allows a user to save events for each hour of the day
+A simple calandar application that allows a user to save events for each hour of the day.

 ## Link to Application